meteatamel/knative-tutorial/README.md

 ## Pre-requisites
 We assume that you have a Kubernetes cluster with Knative (and its dependency Istio) installed already.
 If you need to install Istio and Knative, see [Knative Installation](https://www.knative.dev/docs/install/) page.
 For Google Kubernetes Engine specific instructions, see [Install on Google Kubernetes Engine](https://www.knative.dev/docs/install/knative-with-gke/) page.

-We built and tested on Knative version 0.5 on Google Kubernetes Engine (GKE) with Istio but the samples should work on any Kubernetes cluster with Knative.
+We tested the tutorial on Knative version **0.6** on Google Kubernetes Engine (GKE) with Istio but the samples should work on any Kubernetes cluster with Knative.

 Before going through the tutorial, make sure all Knative components show a `STATUS` of `Running`: